jlink/property-based-testing-in-kotlin/docs/README.md

 - Map, filter and combine the base generators into building instances of your domain type.
 - Use your domain type generators for composing more complex domain generators if necessary.

-Although they are often called _generators_ in jqwik they are represented by the interface `Arbitrary<T>`, where `T` is the type of the values to generate.
+Although they are often called _generators_, in jqwik they are represented by the interface `Arbitrary<T>`, where `T` is the type of the values to generate.
 Think of `Arbitrary` as an abstraction for _factories of generators_.
 This abstraction comes with a lot of useful features to transform and combine it;